Customary kingdoms of Wallis and Futuna: Alo

 The Kingdom of Alo encompasses the south-east of Futuna and the island of Alofi.
 It lies 230 km from the island of Wallis and covers an area of 53 km2.
-It was ruled by customary king Lino Leleivai November 30, 2018. until his abdication 1.10.2022 The royal palace of Alo is located in the capital, Ono.
+It has been ruled by customary king Lino Leleivai since November 30, 2018.
+The royal palace of Alo is located in the capital, Ono.
 The title worn by the ruler of this kingdom is Tu'i Agaifo.
 The prime minister, in office since 2019, is Petelo Ekeni Vaitanaki.
 The kingdom comprises 9 villages.
 In 2018, the kingdom of Alo had a total population of around 1,950.
 The villages of Alofitai and Tuatafa have one and two inhabitants respectively, and are the least populated villages in Wallis and Futuna.

 Sigave

 The Kingdom of Sigave occupies the northwest of Futuna Island.
 It covers an area of 21 km².
 The kingdom comprises 6 villages.
 It has been ruled by customary king Eufenio Takala since March 1, 2016.
 The Sigave royal palace is located in the capital, Leava.
 The title worn by the ruler of this kingdom is Tu'i Sigave.
 In office since 2019, the prime minister is Emiliano Keletaona.
 In 2018, the Kingdom of Sigave had a total population of 1,275, making it the smallest kingdom in terms of demography.